 DMN Expression Validation

 DMN defines many expressions, such as FunctionDefinition, DecisionTable, Boxed Context, Invocation and Literal Expression.
-The parameters, arguments and logic of expressions are implemented largely by 'text'.
+The parameters, arguments and logic of these expressions are implemented largely by 'text'.

 - Auto Completion: You can select a text string from a list of enumerations rather than type the text in